 After a year of review, the National Institute for Science and Technology (NIST) today released version 3 of its latest digital identity guidelines, outlining a number of updates that play to the multi-protocol functionality of the YubiKey.

-Three notable changes outlined in the document are the separation of identity assurance from authenticator assurance, the deprecation of short message service (SMS) as one-time password (OTP) authentication, and the recognition of technologies like FIDO U2F within the highest level — Authenticator Assurance Level 3 (AAL3).
+There are three notable changes outlined in the document: the separation of identity assurance from authenticator assurance, the deprecation of short message service (SMS) as one-time password (OTP) authentication, and the recognition of technologies like FIDO U2F within the highest level — Authenticator Assurance Level 3 (AAL3).

 Lastly, the guidelines recognize technologies like FIDO U2F at AAL3.
 This opens the door for FIDO U2F and classifies the protocol as a strong credential option, as it meets government guidelines for asymmetric, public-key (PK) cryptography for authentication.
 With FIDO U2F’s ease of use and quick deployments, the number of services implementing FIDO U2F integrations is steadily growing.
 Federal agencies now have more options to deploy strong authentication for cloud applications.

 The YubiKey meets all these tenets in its versatility and flexibility as a multi-protocol authentication device that combines three of the permitted authenticator types in one physical device.

 - The YubiKey spans various OTP capabilities, including Yubico OTP, HOTP, TOTP, and communicates via the HID keyboard interface.
 This allows the OTP protocol to work across all OS/Environments that support USB keyboards.

 Single-factor cryptographic device = FIDO U2F

 - Developed by Yubico and Google, FIDO U2F is the newest protocol supported by the YubiKey.
 This protocol allows the YubiKey to work securely and instantly with hundreds of applications, and with no secrets shared across separate services.